dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 # North Star / Longer-term vision

 MSBuild provides a rich OM exposing the build scripts, data and execution so that various quality checking rules can be authored.
+This includes static analysis rules (e.g. checking validity of condition expressions) as well as build execution rules (e.g. checking of referencing nonexistent files) and composition rules (e.g. unintended outputs overwrites checking).
 Identical OM is exposed from live build execution and via post-build log event sourcing – so that users can choose whether the build analysis will happen as part of the build or as a separate process.

 Users are able to tune the behavior of the checks via `.editorconfig` which brings unified and standardized experience with other tooling (including built-in and third-party C# analyzers) leveraging `.editorconfig` files.

 Powerusers are able to develop, test and publish their custom analyzers easily and contribute them back to community.
 The local development scenario doesn’t require roundtrip through packaging.

 A solid set of in-the-box analyzers is provided by MSBuild and the .NET SDK, extended each release, with high quality reports (pointing exact locations of issue, offering clear and actionable explanations, not repetitive for builds with multi-execution or/and multi-importing of a same script in single build context).
+The existing in-the-box analyzers are gradually enabled by default and their severity increased - in waves (likely tied to sdk releases) - aiming to constantly increase quality of our customers build scripts.
+Full Framework (and hence Visual Studio) builds will take more conservative approach with requiring an explicit opt-in into the analyzers - in order to not introduce upgrade blockers.

 The analysis has small impact on build duration with ability to opt-out from analysis altogether which will remove all the performance costs associated with the analysis.